jluo1875/Network-Intrusion-Detection-System/README.md

     "attack": 0                     # Signature index in database (0-indexed)
 }
 ```
-The output is pretty printed for explanatorty purpose the actual output will be single lined
+The output is pretty printed for explanatory purposes, the actual output will be single lined.

 ### Build and Run